 The Machinery Directive is EU legislation that is implemented in the member states of the European Economic Area (EEA) by local laws in order to ensure the establishment and functioning of the internal market of the EU.
-The EU also wishes to ensure that base level of health and safety remains very high.

 For this reason, The Machinery Directive 2006/42/EC, broadly speaking, has two objectives: